eccomaggio/ashmolean/textExtract/README.md

 To do:

+Ensure that it finds/outputs a pub date: OK (recorded in log) check that there are as many lines in the CSV as there are entries (nb. need to check that concordance contains all entries) entry 7 is missing - OK: that's because missing in concordance on PC, the BOM doesn't seem to be working; check it here. - OK on Mac, problem on PC Can we include Greek text? - TODO

+DONE:
-  check with Laura about the exact meaning of all of the fields - COMPLETED
+check with Laura about the exact meaning of all of the fields - COMPLETED also updated field names to match expected input

 create a test batch of 10 records -> Laura